 Reveal cards from the draw pile, one at a time.
 If a card from the draw pile is not used, it should be covered up by the next card from the draw pile.
 It can be used later in the game, but only if it gets uncovered because any draw pile cards on top of it are able to be discarded.

-NOTE: Discarding is always optional, and there may be times when it is a better tactical choice not to discard.
+When two exposed cards total 13, they can be discarded.
+(This is why this version of the game is sometimes referred to as Solitaire 13.)
+Discarding is always optional, and there may be times when it is a better tactical choice not to discard.

-EXAMPLES: If a 9 and a 4 are both exposed in the pyramid, they can be discarded.
+For example, if a 9 and a 4 are both exposed in the pyramid, they can be discarded.
 If a 5 is exposed in the pyramid and an 8 is exposed after being turned up from the draw pile, they can be discarded.

-King – as a single card
+- King: As a single card

-Queen + Ace
+- Queen + an ace

-Jack + 2
+- Jack + No. 2 card

-10 + 3
+- No. 10 card + No. 3 card

-9 + 4
+- No. 9 card + No. 4 card

-8 + 5
+- No. 8 card + No. 5 card

-7 + 6
+- No. 7 card + No. 6 card

-Draw Pile Option
+Draw Pile Alternate Version

-The first set of three is laid on the table to start three distinct piles.
+Instead of revealing cards from the draw pile one at a time, reveal them in sets of three.
+The first set of three is laid on the table to start with three distinct piles.
 When future draws are made, the three new cards are spread over these three piles.
 The order in which cards are placed on the piles should remain constant throughout the game.